AKSW/maven4data/docs/introduction.md

 Invoking maven with the name of a phase runs all plugins' goals that are *bound* to it.
 The declaration of which plugin's goal to execute in which phase is part of the `pom.xml` file.

+👉 This means, that for any missing feature in a build life cycle one should be considered whether it could be supplied by a plugin.
+Such an approach might be more sustainable than custom scripts.